Like every student, Lisa is unique. Her needs, interests, and talents are distinctively hers.

-The Pathways don’t function in silos.
+These different options don’t function in silos.
 Lisa doesn’t have to pick just one.
 For a credit, she needs the right combination of competencies, but she can tailor how she earns each one.
 In Economics, she may opt to earn a few competencies in a course, complete a project that shows mastery of additional competencies, and intern with an economist for the rest.

 As she works through her competencies, she has the help of dedicated instructors who teach and guide her through the process.
 She submits work regularly and checks in with her instructors weekly.

 The same goes for English, where she needs more help.
-She can mix and match pathways to achieve competencies for credit in a way that makes sense for her–and without the constraints of a traditional school model.
+She can mix and match options to achieve competencies for credit in a way that makes sense for her-and without the constraints of a traditional school model.